 After intense medical work-ups and consultations, health care providers may refer people with hypochondria to psychologists.
 Psychologists consider how people's beliefs, feelings, and behaviors connect to their actual and perceived health conditions.
 By doing this, they can better determine whether a person may be experiencing hypochondria.
 Treatment usually involves working to reframe beliefs and feelings to develop more realistic interpretations and expectations of symptoms and general health.
 Also, some medications may be used to help with underlying mood or anxiety disorders.

 While it's definitely crucial to work with health care providers to rule out any actual medical illnesses, it's also helpful to admit when your mind may be playing tricks on you.
 How would you feel about talking with a mental health provider after ruling out medical illnesses?
-If you're a medical student at Columbia, check out Columbia University Medical Center Student Health Service - Mental Health Appointments for more information on making an appointment.
-If you aren't a Columbia student, your school health system or health insurance company should be able to point you in the direction of a mental health professional.
+Your school health system or health insurance company should be able to point you in the direction of a mental health professional.

 The mind exerts powerful force on the body.
 Some say the mind and body are one in the same.
 Hopefully you'll get the help you need by working with professionals who are trained to understand this complex connection.